DAVEXACOM/IIB-WESB-BOMAP-CONV/README.md

 The ObjectAssociation pattern : This is an IIB pattern that includes Java code written to the IBM Integration API which allows for the programatic creation and manipulation of IIB objects such as message flows.
 The pattern is an example of how you might use the API to associate newly converted IIB GDM maps with IIB message flows converted from WESB mediations.
 This ObjectAssociation pattern could be extended to use the meta-data captured by the File_WESBMedFlowParseBuildMapDetail.msgflow.

-More detailed documentation can be found in the PDFs located in the CONVMDocumentation folder.
+More detailed documentation can be found in the PDFs located in the CONVDocumentation folder.
 Sample test maps and data are provided.

 If you wish to contribute please email Dave - davearno@au1.ibm.com